Quality Improvement in Hospice Care

 Situation Monitoring

 Situation monitoring can lead to a shared mental model within the organization (or “mental picture” outlining events or problems in the workplace).
-Shared mental models help team members mutually understand problems, goals, and strategies surrounding the plan of care.
+Shared mental models help team members mutually understand issues, goals, and strategies surrounding the plan of care.
 Team members can understand one another’s roles, anticipate team needs, and fill in as needed.

 Mutual Support